byrokrat/banking/README.md

 ### Parsing Bankgiro and PlusGiro accounts

+Use `BankgiroFactory` or `PlusgiroFactory` to parse bankgiro and plusgiro account numbers.

-The `-` delimiter is optional when parsing Bankgiro and PlusGiro account numbers.
+> The `-` delimiter is optional when parsing Bankgiro and PlusGiro account numbers.
-When omitted it may not be possible determine if the raw number is indeed a Bankgiro or PlusGiro account number: `5805-6201` is a valid Bankgiro number and `5805620-1` is a valid PlusGiro number.
+> When omitted it may not be possible determine if the raw number is indeed a

-This issue is resolved by using `BankgiroFactory` or `PlusgiroFactory` instead of the regular `AccountFactory`.
+> Bankgiro or PlusGiro account number: `5805-6201` is a valid Bankgiro number and
+> `5805620-1` is a valid PlusGiro number.

 <!--
     @example plusgiro